1826 Vermont gubernatorial election

-The 1826 Vermont gubernatorial election took place in September and October, and resulted in the election of Ezra Butler to a one-year term as governor.
+The 1826 Vermont gubernatorial election took place on September 5, 1826.
+It resulted in the election of Ezra Butler to a one-year term as governor.

 The Vermont General Assembly met in Montpelier on October 12.
 The Vermont House of Representatives appointed a committee to review the votes of the freemen of Vermont for governor, lieutenant governor, treasurer, and members of the governor's council.
 The committee determined that Ezra Butler had won a one-year term.

 In the election for lieutenant governor, the committee determined that Democratic-Republican Aaron Leland had won election to a fifth one-year term.
 Newspapers of the time reported the vote totals as: Leland, 7,749 (61.9%); Henry Olin, 4,331 (34.7%); Scattering, 431 (3.4%).

 Benjamin Swan had no opposition for election to a one-year term as treasurer, his twenty-seventh.
 Though he had nominally been a Federalist, Swan was usually endorsed by the Democratic-Republicans and even after the demise of the Federalist Party he was frequently unopposed.

 The vote totals in the governor's race were reported as follows: